-Admission is by consent of instructor and is limited to 20 students.
-Grading is based on response papers, class participation, and a final project.
-Prerequisite: CS 106A or equivalent knowledge of coding.
+Admission is by consent of instructor and is limited to approximately 20 students.

 Grades are based on class attendance, participation, short reflection papers, and a final project.

-You are required to submit reflection papers for four class sessions (of your choosing), and they should generally be 2-3 pages (double-spaced).
-These papers should analyze, critique, and address any aspect of the reading (and may bring in outside materials), but should not merely summarize the reading.
-Reflection papers are due by 5pm the day before a class session.
+You are required to submit reflection papers for two class sessions (of your choosing), and they should generally be 2-3 pages (double-spaced).
+These papers should analyze, critique, and address any aspect of the material discussed in class (and may bring in outside sources), but should not merely summarize the issues.
+Reflection papers are due one week after the corresponding class session.

 Final projects should be conducted in teams of 3-5 students, with the requirement that the team be interdisciplinary.
 The expectation is to complete a research paper that: (a) describes the emerging use of algorithms in a new domain and analyzes the potential benefits and harms;

 (b) analyzes the legal and policy implications of new uses of algorithms (e.g., whether current anti-discrimination law will need to adjust to these developments);

 and/or (c) develops computational methods for assessing the equity of algorithms in a given domain setting.

 These projects are opportunities to examine both a wider range of techniques (e.g., image recognition) and a wider range of laws (e.g., Title VI of the Civil Rights Act of 1964).